happybono/GEOSage/README.md

 >Takes in a latitude, longitude pair and returns the first formatted address from GEOSage.

 ## TO-DO List
-* Functionality for Bing Maps, Data Science Toolkit, ArcGIS etc.
+* Functionality for ArcGIS, Bing Maps, Data Science Toolkit etc.

 ## Copyright / End User License
 ### Copyright